 Permits and Visas for Work in China

-Page updated as of April 2018.
+Page updated as of February 2019.

-Step 1: Get a criminal background check.
+Step 1: Get your background check for China

-Step 2: Get your documents authenticated.
+Step 2: Get your documents authenticated

 This usually means 3 documents: